nitsanavni/nitsan-asks.github.io/in-progress/TDD-to-Remove-Behavior.md

 There are a few pretty strong assumptions made here:

-1. Code is well covered with tests, as mentioned above - not an easy thing to even define, let alone achieve
+1. As mentioned above we assume the code is well covered with tests - not an easy thing to even define, let alone achieve
-2. Tests are clearly focused on single pieces of behavior - iow it's easy to see which test should be made to fail
+2. Tests are clearly focused on single pieces of behavior - iow it's easy to see which test will fail as a result of removing the behavior
 3. The to-be-removed behavior is well located in the code, as opposed to being spread all over it - iow the behavior can simply be removed

 ## Make the Removal Easy